Home Our Hope

 None of the Ten Commandments set up a wall between Jew and Gentile, therefore none of them were canceled as Paul describes.

-3. canceled according to Paul (Colossians 2:16)
+3. Canceled according to Paul (Colossians 2:16)

 This theory is based on the following verse: